-V. The People Involved in Investigating and Resolving an Alleged Violation of the Honor Code a.
-The people involved in the Honor Code process are the Honor Code Officer, the Honor Code Council, the respondent, and the reporter.
+V. The People Involved in Investigating and Resolving an Alleged Violation of the Honor Code or Academic Integrity Policy

+- a.
+The people involved in the Honor Code process are the Honor Code Officer, the Honor Code Council, the respondent, and the reporter. - i.
-- i.
 Respondent: The respondent is the student accused of violating the Honor Code. - ii.
 Reporter: The reporter is any person who speaks to the Honor Code Officer about their concerns that a violation of the Honor Code has occurred. - iii.
 Honor Code Officer: The Honor Code Officer will meet with any person who wishes to report an incident believed to be a violation of the Honor Code.
 The Honor Code Officer is a member of the full-time faculty or administrative staff who has been appointed by the Dean to serve for a period of three consecutive semesters: fall, spring and summer. - 1.
 The Honor Code Officer is a neutral fact-finder who is responsible for investigating reported violations of the Honor Code, working with the reporter and the respondent to determine a resolution, forwarding cases to the Honor Council and appeals to the Dean, communicating decisions to the reporter and respondent, and documenting Honor Code cases. - a.
 At the beginning of each academic year the Honor Code Officer will inform the Atkinson School community of their appointment and the honor code process.
-The Honor Code Officer for the Early Career and Career Change (full-time) program is Alex Subert, Sr. Associate Dean.
-The Honor Code Officer for the MBA for Professionals Program is Will Fruhwirth, Assistant Dean. - iv.
+The Honor Code Officer for the '22 - '23 academic year is Alex Subert, Senior Associate Dean. - iv.
 Honor Council: The Honor Council promotes a culture of honor at the Atkinson School, informs students about the Honor Code, and reports to the Atkinson School Student Affairs Committee.
-The Honor Council is composed of seven members: five students, who are voting members of the Council; one member of the full-time faculty who is an advisory non-voting member of the Council; and one member of the administrative staff who is an advisory non-voting member of the Council are selected during the fall semester of each academic year.
-Advisory members (one member of the full-time faculty and one member of the administrative staff) are appointed by the Dean. - b.
+The Honor Council is composed of seven members: five students, who are voting members of the Council; one member of the full-time faculty who is an advisory non-voting member of the Council; and one member of the administrative staff who is an advisory non-voting member of the Council.
+Student members of the Honor Council are selected during the fall semester of each academic year.
+Advisory members (one member of the full-time faculty and one member of the administrative staff) are appointed by the Dean.

+b.
 When an alleged violation is formally referred to the Honor Council via the Honor Code process, the council investigates the case, conducts the hearing of the case, and determines whether the respondent is responsible or not responsible for violating the Honor Code.
 If the respondent is found responsible for violating the Honor Code, the Council determines consequences commensurate with the incident.
 The Council seeks to make its decisions by consensus.
 When consensus is impossible, a majority vote determines the decision.